cmol84/Habit-Tracking-App/README.md

        Tells you what your longest daily and longest weekly streak are among all your habits.
     5. Shortest run streak of all defined habits
        Tells you what your shortest streak is among all your habits.

+4. Test execution:
+    1. Generating data for the required 4 weeks period of habits and tasks to enable testing.